-An online search suggests that there is currently no TPO in place on this site, but there is a TPO on adjacent land to the North - and the site is not located within a CA.
+An online search suggests that there is no TPO in place within this site - and that the site is not located within a CA. However, trees in group G1 are within influencing distance of the site, and these appear to be protected by a TPO.